zetanove/docs.it-it/docs/core/tools/project-json.md

 }
 ```

-Questo esempio consente di ignorare gli avvisi `The variable 'var' is assigned but its value is never used` e `The variable 'var' is assigned but its value is never used`
+Questo esempio consente di ignorare gli avvisi `The variable 'var' is declared but never used` e `The variable 'var' is assigned but its value is never used`.

 ### <a name="additionalarguments"></a>additionalArguments
 Tipo: String[]